JackLThomas28/BattleRoyale/README.md

 Project for Spring CS5410 Game Development.

-A Battle Royale Game created by Bobby Handley and Jack Thomas
+A Battle Royale Game created by Bobby Handley and Jack Thomas.